Enhancing Biodiversity in Developments

 Developments can incorporate biodiversity enhancements through for example choosing a sustainable drainage system or landscaping using plants that attract pollinating insects.

-Local planning polices also promote enlarging, enhancing and connecting existing wildlife sites, creating new sites, and providing joined up and resilient ecological networks.
+Local planning polices promote enlarging, enhancing and connecting existing wildlife sites, creating new sites, and providing joined up and resilient ecological networks.
+This is all the more important when the threats to wildlife are considered.

 Habitat features and measures to support wildlife species include